Takuya-Miyazaki/Takuya-Miyazaki/README.md

 - Python (written poetically)
 - Git (as a tool for memory and fragmentation)

----

-## On Image Formats

-- PNG: clarity of intent
-- JPEG: emotional ambiguity
-- SVG: symbols and abstraction

 > Format is merely a vessel.
 Meaning lies within.

----

 ## About Licenses.